s-ccs/project_leftrightbias/typst-paper/main.typ

 = Experimental Methods
 The experiment was conducted in a controlled laboratory environment, within a student-project.
-A total of 23 participants (mean age =, range = 20 - 60, 3 female, 20 male, 0 diverse) were included in the study.
+A total of 23 participants (age range 20 - 60 (more detailed information was not recorded), 3 female, 20 male, 0 diverse) were included in the study.
 All participants were raised in a culture where the Latin script is utilized and reading is conducted from left to right.
 //The age demographic of the participants was as follows: 20 - 30 years (n = 22), 50 - 60 years (n = 1), while the gender distribution was as follows: male (n = 20), female (n = 3).

 We used grayscale, high contrast texture stimuli (see Figure 1).
 All pictures were created with stable diffusion using Leonardo.AI leonardo.ai and ChatGPT, with a size of 1024x1024px.
 To create the stimuli, the following prompts were used: "Please generate simple images of different textures without striking content in black and white/Please generate simple images of different natural textures like wood or garn without striking content in black and white."
 Using  Opensesame 4.0 @mathot_opensesame_2012 @mathot_conducting_2022, PyGaze @dalmaijer_pygaze_2014 and PsychoPy @peirce_psychopy2_2019, the stimuli were displayed with 204x204px with a 28.3" LCD monitor (resolution: 1920x1080 pixels, height: 527mm, width: 296,5mm) with participants seated 60 cm in front of the screen, resulting in a visual angle of around 3.02 dva per stimulus.
 To monitor the eye, we used a GazePoint GP3 HD at 240Hz.